UtkarshDwiv11/Tap_Animation/README.md

-Tap Animation
+Tap Animation-

 This is a Flutter project that demonstrates how to create a simple tap animation.
 The animation involves expanding a blue box from the bottom of a circle when the circle is tapped.

-Getting Started
+Getting Started-

 To run this project, you will need to have the Flutter SDK installed on your machine.
 If you do not have it installed, you can download it from the Flutter website.

-Project Structure
+Project Structure-

-The project has the following structure:
+The project has the following structure: lib/

-lib/
 |- main.dart
 main.dart is the main file that runs the project.

-Key Classes and Widgets
+Key Classes and Widgets-
 The following classes and widgets are important in this project:

 MyApp: A StatelessWidget that returns a MaterialApp widget with a Scaffold as the home page.